apache/kafka/docker/README.md

 Bulding image and running tests using github actions
 ----------------------------------------------------
 This is the recommended way to build, test and get a CVE report for the docker image.
-Just choose the image type and provide kafka url to `Docker build test` workflow.
-It will generate a test report and CVE report that can be shared to the community.
+Just choose the image type and provide kafka url to `Docker Build Test` workflow.
+It will generate a test report and CVE report that can be shared with the community.

 kafka-url - This is the url to download kafka tarball from.
 For example kafka tarball url from (https://archive.apache.org/dist/kafka).
 For building RC image this will be an RC tarball url.